-Founder of the irrepressible ZooNation company, Kate Prince counts among her hits Into the Hoods, which has a had a couple of hugely successful West End runs, and even a foray into the Royal Opera House.
+Founder of the irrepressible ZooNation company, Prince counts among her hits Into the Hoods, which has had a couple of hugely successful West End runs as well as an outing at the Royal Opera House.
 In 2014 she made her debut there as the writer and director of ZooNation’s The Mad Hatter’s Tea Party, another unqualified success, which subsequently transferred to The Roundhouse.

-The cast is mouth-watering featuring one of the musical singers of the moment, Beverley Knight (The Bodyguard, Memphis et al) as Sylvia's mother, and Genesis Lynea (In the Heights) in the title role.
+The cast is mouth-watering, featuring world-famous soul singer Beverley Knight (The Bodyguard, Memphis et al) as Emmeline Pankhurst and Sharon Rose (Hamilton, Caroline or Change, Beautiful: The Carole King Musical) in the title role.

 Sylvia is billed as a modern musical co-written by Kate Prince and Priya Parmar with original music by Josh Cohen and DJ Walde.
-Directed and choreographed by Prince and performed by ZooNation, it will, no doubt, enlighten a new generation about a crucial chapter in the fight for women's equality.
+Directed and choreographed by Prince, it will, no doubt, enlighten a new generation about a crucial chapter in the fight for women's equality.

 |Where||The Old Vic, The Cut, London, SE1 8NB | MAP|